 - The three majors offered in the Department share courses and faculty.
 The applied mathematics and mathematics secondary education majors are particularly entwined with students taking common courses and interacting with the same faculty members.
 In many respects these two majors cannot be disentangled for analysis. - Students can earn either the Bachelor of Arts or Bachelor of Science.
 The choice of B.A. or B.S. depends entirely on the student's interest in studying a foreign language.
 There is no distinction in Departmental coursework between the B.A. and B.S. degrees.
-Therefore, this report will not separate the B.A. from the B.S.

-• All fulltime tenure-track members of the Department have doctorate degrees.
+Therefore, this report will not separate the B.A. from the B.S. - All fulltime tenure-track members of the Department have doctorate degrees.
 (See Table 1.)
-The department continues to rely heavily on adjunct faculty for most of our developmental offerings (12 of 22).
+The department continues to rely heavily on adjunct faculty for most of our developmental offerings (12 of 21, traditional program spring 12 4 of 7 fall 11 4 of 10, PACE 4 of 4).